Small Time Crooks

-Small Time Crooks is a 2000 American crime-comedy film written and directed by Woody Allen, the film's plot has some similarities to that of the 1942 comedy Larceny, Inc. It stars Allen, Hugh Grant, Elaine May and Tracey Ullman.
+Small Time Crooks is a 2000 American crime-comedy film written and directed by Woody Allen.
+It stars Allen, Hugh Grant, Elaine May and Tracey Ullman.
+The picture's plot has some similarities to that of the 1942 comedy Larceny, Inc.

-Small Time Crooks received positive reviews from critics.
-Ullman also received a nomination for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, and May won the Best Supporting Actress citation at the National Society of Film Critics Awards.
+Small Time Crooks was the highest-grossing film directed by Allen at the North American box office between 1989's Crimes and Misdemeanors and 2005's Match Point.
+The film also received positive reviews from critics.